lukeab/k8s-local-dev-env/README.md

 ArgoCD, along with the other base services(which are managed in ArgoCD) are installed by default with bootstrap.
 This can allow deploying components from a local directory using the `argocd` cli tool.

-TODO: Document example of deploying local project with argo or other options eg. Tekton, Tilt, Skaffold, gitlab local runner or other options.
+:TODO: Document example of deploying local project with argo or other options eg. Tekton, Tilt, Skaffold, gitlab local runner or other options.

-During bootstrap, the argocd cli will automatically login, so argocd commands can be run on the conole.
+During bootstrap, the argocd cli will automatically login, so argocd commands can be run on the console.
 But to use the web ui, got to `https://argocd.<CLUSTER_NAME>.<LOCAL_DEV_DNS_SUFFIX>`.

-Ther username is defaulted to admin, and retreive the password with:
+The username is defaulted to admin, and retrieve the password with:

 ```bash
 $> kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d